web-platform-tests/interop/2025/selection-process.md

 will be published as the Interop team.

-Participating organizations are free to publish the list of proposals that they choose to champion and their reasoning for choosing them.
+Participating organizations are free to publish the list of proposals that they were selected to champion and their reasoning for wanting to champion those proposals.

 Confidentiality also does not prevent participating organizations from sharing their own priorities or roadmaps outside of the Interop program.